Boom in mushrooms

 Mushrooms are still sprouting

 Visitors to the forest are generally allowed to collect up to two kilos of mushrooms per day.
 Otto Stoik, chairman of the ARGE Österreichischer Pilzberater, also speaks of a "diverse mushroom year."
-The good news for all pickers: although the mushrooms are becoming fewer as the temperatures drop, there are still boletes, chestnuts and russulas to be found.
+The good news for all pickers: although the mushrooms are becoming fewer as the temperatures drop, there are still plenty of boletes, chestnuts and russulas to be found.

 However, Stoik warns that care must be taken with frost damage: "Mushrooms that have already been frozen and are therefore mushy can cause gastrointestinal complaints because protein decomposition has already begun."